This section of the help file explains how account, customer and supplier transactions affect the different Financial Statements in Accounting.

 |Net Profit/Loss after Tax||This section indicates if you have made a profit or loss after taking the Tax payments of your business into account.||Net Profit/Loss before Tax – Tax = Net Profit/Loss after Tax|

 Remember that you can drill down to specific reports from the preview of the Profit and Loss Statement and any other report.
 From the Profit and Loss Statement, click on any line and a specific report will display detailing how the amount was calculated.

-This is an example of a Balance Sheet generated by Sage One Accounting:
+This is an example of a Balance Sheet generated by Accounting:

 The following table explains the Balance Sheets’ sections:

 |Sections||Explanation and Composition||Calculation|

 |Non-Current Assets||Your Non-Current Assets, previously known as Fixed Assets, are assets that are not easily converted into cash, such as property, motor vehicles and equipment.
 This section includes all of the accounts that are assigned to the Non-Current Asset Account Category.||Non-Current Assets = Accounts assigned to the Non-Current Assets Account Category|

 |Current Assets||Current Assets are those assets that are expected to generate income for the business within a specified time frame, usually a year.
 This section includes Items, Trade Receivables and all your Bank and Credit Card Accounts.
 This section also includes all of the accounts that are assigned to the Current Asset Account Category.||Current Assets = [Items+Trade Receivables + Bank and Credit Card Accounts] + Account assigned to Current Asset Account Category|